 But it doesn't mean that you should sit still and wait for the changes to 'respond' to.
 You should be careful and not deviate from the requirements analysis too much though.
-It matters a lot either you're working in Agile or in Waterfall methodology.
+It matters a lot whether you're working in Agile or in Waterfall methodology.

-But in order to understand why the work with requirements is so important it is necessary to define the notion itself.
+But in order to understand why the work with requirements is so important, it is necessary to define the notion itself.
 You would think: it’s a perfectly ordinary word.
 But it is not as ordinary as it seems.

 According to the worldwide acknowledged Business Analysis Body of Knowledge a requirement is: